 - don’t over work to avoid thinking at what happened, take regular breaks and do also some work-out or relaxing activities;

 - try to get back to a normal routine, go to work, see friends, etc. If you feel like, you can do some volunteering, it will help you to overcome the frustration of being useless;

 - write a journal and make a list of your concerns and decide what to tackle first.
 But take one step at a time;

 - avoid taking big decision about your life while under distress or overwhelmed by emotions;

 - remember that your reaction is normal as you have been exposed to an abnormal experience.
 Be gentle with yourself.
-If after about one month afte the event you haven’t recovered, please talk to your doctor who will recommend what to do.
+If about one month after the event you haven’t recovered, please talk to your doctor who will recommend what to do.